luisawatkins/rsk-dapp-cli/README.md

 ---

 <p align="center">
-  Built with ❤️ by the Rootstock community
+Built with ❤️ for the Rootstock ecosystem
 </p>